mgrman/BlazorWith3d/README.md

     - types which are not memorypack annotated get serialized as JSON (although )

 - add support for negotiation of serialization modes
-    - so unity can do DEBUG build with JSON only serializaion
+    - so unity can do DEBUG build with JSON only serializaion, e.g. for debug builds with embedded WebGL template as using memory pack is cumbersome there
     -
 - consider some generic reactive dictionary or patch requests on object support
     - e.g. that both sides can instantiate kind of reactive dictionry and through generic messages they both can be kept automatically in sync, with changes always propagating to the other side